-There’s nothing quite like the relieved exhale that comes with arriving at your holiday home for a summer break with family and friends.
+There’s nothing quite like the relieved exhale that comes with arriving at the bach for a summer break with family and friends.
 The long drive is behind you, along with work, daily routines and the busyness of the city.
 All that’s left to do is unpack, relax and enjoy.

-If you have recently bought a holiday home, or are thinking of purchasing one soon, but want to personalise the space; these tips will help to get your project started.
+If you have recently bought a bach, or are thinking of purchasing one soon, but want to personalise the space; these tips will help to get your project started.

 When you’re on holiday, the last thing you want to be doing is endlessly cleaning.
 Keep your kitchen low-maintenance by selecting durable, smooth materials which can be easily wiped clean.
 Laminate flooring, engineered stone top benchtops, glass splashbacks and ceramic cooktops are popular choices.
 Storage is another consideration - ensure there is enough room to store enough plates, cutlery and food for the duration of your stay.

 “Kitchens ideally need a large fridge, and ample bench space for feeding a crowd”, advises Jenny.
 “With much of the cooking taking place on the BBQ over summer, think about whether you really need a large and complicated oven as well.
 Simple spaces allow for more relaxing time, and less cleaning and tidying.”

 Our kitchen planning checklist is a great resource to help you get started.

 If you’ve never heard of the wonderful Danish concept of hygge, you’ve been missing out.
 Hygge incorporates everything cosy, uplifting and indulgent into homes and lifestyles.
 Imagine returning, slightly shivering, from a day at the beach with family and friends to an evening of candlelit laughter with hot chocolates in hand - that’s hygge.
 Mood lighting, minimalist design and crackling fireplaces are all key to this concept, and can really add something special to the feel of your holiday home.